 We have hit a really interesting part of our science curriculum, interesting because my kids are all interested in learning more about the human body.
-I know when the fascination happened, Austin, my oldest saw me watching Bones on Netflix.
-While I don’t think it is really for kids, it’s rated PG-14, it got her interested in learn more about bones and the human body in general.
+There are a lot of great products out there to help you along as your child learns about the human body for elementary school.

 Learning About the Human Body – Elementary Ages

 My kids have had an interest in the human body since they were little and saw an episode of Bones.
 Seeing the skeleton on TV sparked an interest that has lasted for years.

 Packed with facts, charts, infographics, and illustrations that cover the human body head to toe.
 Encompassing a visual approach with illustrations, photographs, and extremely detailed 3D CGI images.

 Packed full of experiments, diagrams, mazes, coloring pages, dot-to-dots, and more!
 Learn about the human body and anatomy with this fun, educational science workbook!

 It’s easy to learn about your body!
 This cool coloring book includes 28 drawings that explore muscles, bones, lungs, and more.
 Learn how your voice box works, how your tongue tastes food, how your DNA is different from your family and friends, and more.